-However, the open may be able to provide powerful moves and possible trade opportunities with favorable risk-versus-reward ratios.
+Trading the open can, however, provide powerful moves and possible trade opportunities with favorable risk-versus-reward ratios.

-While many markets are now open nearly 24 hours and day during the trading week, the day session open is when the larger market players may tip their hand.
+While many markets are now open nearly 24×7 during the trading week, the day session open is when the larger market players may tip their hand.

 The open may also provide clues about the day’s market direction.

-For example, stock ABC closed yesterday at $40 per share.
+Stock ABC closed yesterday at $40 per share.
 The stock is set to open the following day’s session at $40.50 per share.
-If that stock opens at $40.50 and begins to push higher, there may be underlying strength and the price may continue to rise.
+If the stock opens at $40.50 and begins to push higher, there may be underlying strength and the price may continue to rise.

-If a market is trading above its opening price, it may be more profitable to look for long trades.
-If a market is trading below its opening price, it may be a better idea to look for shorts.
+If a market is trading above its opening price, it may pay to look for long trades.
+If a market is trading below its opening price, it may pay to look for shorts.
+That’s it!

-The market open and where price is in relation to it may be able to provide traders with clues as to sentiment and market direction.
-Using the open, traders may also be able to look for long or short trades with favorable risk/reward ratios.
-The key is to observe carefully and take immediate action when you see them.
-Of course, this all takes time and practice, so don’t feel too bad if you need more time to get the hang of it.
+The market open and where price is in relation to it can potentially provide traders with clues as to sentiment and market direction.
+Using the open, one may also be able to look for long or short trades with favorable risk/reward ratios.